 (5) A head may refuse to confirm or deny the existence of a record if disclosure of the record would constitute an unjustified invasion of personal privacy.
 R.S.O.
 1990, c.
 M.56, s.
 14 (5)."

-The Year-End Statistical Report $for \ the \\ Information \ and \ Privacy \ Commissioner \ of \ Ontario$ for the Reporting Year 2020 for
+The Year-End Statistical Report for the Information and Privacy Commissioner of Ontario for the Reporting Year 2020 for Municipal Freedom of Information and Protection of Privacy Act

 Statistical Report of